3D Modeling (MODL) Courses

 In this course, students will explore the art of video game level design.
 The course follows the level designer through the game development process.
 Using industry standard software, students will develop and refine a three-dimensional

 video game level.
 Topics covered include theme, audience, mood, player challenges, level narrative, puzzle design, diagram design, template creation, play-testing, and troubleshooting.
-The artistic aspects of game design will be emphasized; this course is not a computer programming course.
-Formerly known as GCOM 426
+Students will build, publish, and distribute a working video game prototype at the conclusion of this course.
+Formerly known as GCOM 426.

 Upon completion of this course, the student will be able to: